ETS-ReactNative5/Rest-Api-React-MySQL-ExpressJS/README.md

 ```
 ## Migrating the tables
-Before you start the server you need to migrate the tables into the database:
+Before you start the server you need to migrate the tables into the database.
+From the server folder type:
 ```
 sequelize db:migrate
 ```